Kate Dethridge

-Dame Kathleen Dethridge, DBE (née Caldon; born 1962), known as Kate Dethridge, is a British educator.

-Biography
+Dame Kathleen (Kate) Dethridge, DBE (née Caldon; born 1962) is a British educator who has been the Regional Director for South East since September 2022.
+Regional directors are part of the Department for Education, and work locally across children’s social care, SEND, schools and area-based programmes on behalf of the Secretary of State for Education.

-Kathleen Caldon was born in Barking, Essex, in 1962, the daughter of Frederick and Patricia Caldon.
+Dethridge was born in Barking, Essex, to Frederick and Patricia Caldon.
 After attending Brentwood Ursuline Convent, she studied at Durham University, graduating with a Bachelor of Arts degree in Geography.
 She subsequently received a postgraduate certificate in education from the University.

-Caldon became a teacher in 1985 and married Rod Dethridge the following year.
+Dethridge became a teacher in 1985 and married Rod Dethridge the following year.
 In 1988, she became a deputy head teacher and in 1998 became head teacher of Churchend Primary School in Reading.
-She was an Ofsted Inspector from 2000 and has sat on several of its reform groups since 2011; she was also a school improvement adviser between 2005 and 2010, was made a national leader of education in 2008, and was an associate director of the National Education Trust from 2011.
-She was also a founding trustee if the College of Teaching.
-In 2015 she published 'A Practical Guide to the Early Years Foundation Stage.
-Additionally in 2015, she was appointed a Dame Commander of the Order of the British Empire (DBE).
+She was an Ofsted Inspector from 2000 and sat on several of its reform groups since 2011.
+She was a school improvement adviser between 2005 and 2010, a national leader of education from 2008, and an associate director of the National Education Trust from 2011.
+She was also a founding trustee of Claim your College to create a College of Teaching.

-In 2020, Kate became Regional Schools Commissioner for North West London and South Central England.
+In 2015, Dethridge published 'A Practical Guide to the Early Years Foundation Stage and was appointed a Dame Commander of the Order of the British Empire (DBE).
+She also became Regional Schools Commissioner for North West London and South Central England.